 Sometimes (inaccurately) described as Turkish pizza, lahmacun is made up of a thin piece of dough, topped with minced meat, spices, and vegetables.

-Lahmacun is a popular street food and is often consumed by rolling it up and eating it kinda-sorta like a taco.
+Lahmacun is a very popular street food in Istanbul and is often consumed by rolling it up and eating it kinda-sorta like a taco.

 Balık Ekmek is one of the most popular street foods in Istanbul.

 Essentially a fish sandwich, balık ekmek is made up of a grilled fish or filet and vegetables stuffed into a hearty piece of bread.